 > Why is the AGM taking place online?

 - At the 2023 AGM, the membership voted to decouple AGM from the National Conference on a trial basis.
 Following the 2024 AGM, the HELOA Executive will give feedback to the membership if this format is successful.
 Criteria for AGM success can be found here.

 - AGM stands for Annual General Meeting and it is the policy making body for HELOA.
 The Association has a legal requirement to hold an Annual General Meeting which gives members the opportunity to give a final stamp of approval for the work carried out by officers of the Association over the last 12 months and give approval, or not, to the proposals for the future running and development of the Association over the coming 12 months.
 By members using their vote they are directing the work of their Association.

 > Do I have to attend AGM?

-- Members have the option to attend the AGM physically or virtually.
+- Members are encouraged to attend the AGM.
 Members attend the AGM in order to represent the views of their institution.
-Members are invited to speak, ask questions and vote (primary contacts) during the meeting and are encouraged to report back to institutions on the discussions and outcomes.
-Delegates attending National Conference are encouraged to attend the AGM.
+Members are invited to speak, ask questions and vote (via Primary Contacts) during the meeting and are encouraged to report back to institutions on the discussions and outcomes.

 > How do I book onto AGM?